 The Trust is classified as a Qualified Settlement Fund pursuant to the Internal Revenue Code and Regulations thereunder (the Code).
 In general, a Qualified Settlement Fund is subject to federal income taxes based on modified gross income, as defined by the Code.
-For the years ended December 31, 2020 and 2019, the Trust did not incur any federal income tax liability.
-During the years ended December 31, 2020 and 2019 the Trust generated a net operating loss of approximately \$7,912,000 and \$1,700,000, respectively.
+For the years ended December 31, 2021 and 2020, the Trust did not incur any federal income tax liability.
+During the years ended December 31, 2021 and 2020 the Trust generated a net operating loss of approximately \$2,998,000 and \$7,912,000, respectively.
+As of December 31, 2021, the Trust has accumulated net operating loss (NOL) carryforwards totaling \$14,246,000.
+These NOL carryforwards expire, if not utilized, at various dates beginning in 2038 and ending in 2041.
+At this time, the Trust does not anticipate generating taxable income to be offset by these net operating losses.
 As disclosed in Note 2 to the special-purpose financial statements, the Trust does not record a provision for (or benefit from) deferred taxes.
 Accordingly, there is no provision for a deferred tax asset associated with net operating losses.